Promote, Enhance, and Support Pitt Business

 Section B. Officers

-The election of officers shall occur as follows: A slate of three Board Members, consisting of a President, First Vice President and Second Vice President, will be presented by the Nominating Committee to the Board of Directors for its approval every two years for the purpose of serving a two-year term.
+- The election of officers shall occur as follows: A slate of three Board Members, consisting of a President, First Vice President, Second Vice President will be presented by the Nominating Committee to the Board of Directors for its approval every three years for the purpose of serving a three-year term.
 All nominees shall be current Members of the Board of Directors.
 The Nominating Committee will entertain all proposals from the current Board of Directors for potential candidates to fill these offices.

-President: It shall be the duty of the President to be the chief executive officer of the Association.
+- Duties of the officers are as follows: A) President: It shall be the duty of the President to be the chief executive officer of the Association.
 The President shall preside at all meetings of the entire Association.
 The President shall designate and form all committees and shall be a member of all committees and perform such duties as pertain to the office of President, including implementation of policies and directives from the Board.
 The President shall have the authority to do all things reasonably necessary to discharge these responsibilities, including the right to delegate powers to other members of the Association as the President shall deem to be proper.
 The President shall also serve as a representative to the Pitt Alumni Association Board of Directors or appoint a representative for the year.
-The President shall serve for a term of two years.
+The President shall serve for a term of three years.
+B) First Vice President: It shall be the duty of the First Vice President to assume the duties of the President in the event of the President’s absence or disability.
+The First Vice President shall organize all social committees and activities for the board members, which could include students.
+The First Vice President shall serve for a term of three years.
+C) Second Vice President: It shall be the duty of the Second Vice President to lead the Nominations Committee, inclusive of assisting with the review of the qualification and recommendations of Board members and succession planning.
+The Second Vice President will serve as an onboarding representative to new Board members.
+The Second Vice President shall serve for a term of three years.
+D) Secretary, not elected: The secretary shall record the minutes of all meetings of the Association and the Board of Directors and distribute to all board members within ten business days after the meeting.
+The Director of Pitt Business Alumni Relations shall appoint a designee, which could consist of a voting or non-voting board member, staff or student volunteer.
+E) In the event a board member is nominated to an officer position and said board member’s maximum term (Article V, Section A, Sub-section 5) will expire prior to completing their officer position, the nominating committee retains the right to extend a board member’s term up to three additional years.

 ARTICLE VI.
 NOMINATIONS COMMITTEE

-Section A. The Nominating Committee shall consist of at least three voting members of the Board and shall be appointed by the President.
+Section A. The Nominating Committee shall consist of at least three voting members of the Board and shall be lead by the Second Vice President.
+The Director of Alumni Relations for the Business School, or their designee, will support and serve on this committee.

 Section B. The Committee shall select candidates for the Board whose capabilities and willingness to serve will be in the best interests of the Association, the School and the University.

-Section C. The Committee shall submit to the Board prior to the Spring Meeting the nominations of candidates for Board members and officers.
+Section C. The Committee may submit candidates for positions on a rolling basis throughout the year.
+If any openings exist, the Committee shall submit to the Board prior to the next board meeting the nominations of candidates for Board members and officers.

 Section D. The Committee shall submit to the Board, upon request, candidates to fill any vacancy on the Board to serve the remainder of the unfilled term.